whoamilittl3fish/recipe-book/fastfoodVietnam/fryeggsanwich.md

 ## Instruction

 - Fry sunny-side-up egg
-- Put cucumber slide into bread
+- Put cucumber slide and salad into bread
 - to spread butter and pate inside baguette
 - put fry egg on the butter and pate
 - put some salad